vickneee/vickneee/README.md

 ## Hi 👋,

-I am Victoria, a web development student at Varia.
+I am Victoria.
+I am an enthusiastic web development student who places a lot of emphasis on developing user-friendly websites and applications.
+I'm excited to start this path of creating digital experiences.

 ### Tools and Languages: